minvws/nl-rdo-manon/examples/tutorial/README.md

   us to apply different styles to our components easily.
 We've provided a basic theme called `basic-bold` that we will use in our project.

-- `sass`: This is a CSS preprocessor, itt compiles our `.scss` files into `.css` files.
+- `sass`: This is a CSS preprocessor, it compiles our `.scss` files into `.css` files.

-- `scripts.build`: This script compiles our `main.scss` file into a `dist/main.css` file, which we will use in our HTML.
+- `scripts.build`: This script compiles our `main.scss` file into a `css/main.css` file, which we will use in our HTML.

 Now, we can install the dependencies by running: